luhtfiimanal/csvdata/README.md

 The output is the closest past hour from the time "2022-01-02T01:44:12Z".

-## Bencmark
+## Benchmarks

 This is the benchmark result of the script.
-The benchmark is done on a 4 core 16GB RAM machine.
+The benchmark is done on a laptop with i7 - 4 core 16GB RAM machine.

 ```go
 goos: windows
 goarch: amd64